TheOdinProject/curriculum/foundations/installations/text_editors.md

 - [VSCode docs](https://code.visualstudio.com/docs) are a great place to refer to for any of your queries related to VSCode.
 - These handy little PDFs on VSCode's [shortcuts for linux](https://go.microsoft.com/fwlink/?linkid=832144) and [shortcuts for macOS](https://go.microsoft.com/fwlink/?linkid=832143) are a great resource to help make your VSCode experience smoother and more efficient.
+- For those who have concerns about privacy and how telemetry is used by VScode; you can try out the 100% Open source version of VSCode, called [VSCodium](https://itsfoss.com/vscodium/).
+You can learn more about their differences by reading this [article](https://itsfoss.com/vs-code-vs-codium/)